Clemson vs. TCU College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 152.8

-Clemson is 4-3-0 against the spread this season compared to TCU's 3-4-0 ATS record.
+Clemson has gone 4-3-0 against the spread, while TCU's ATS record this season is 3-4-0.
 The Tigers have hit the over in five games, while Horned Frogs games have gone over four times.

 Bet on this or any college basketball matchup at BetMGM